4.8out of 3,000+ reviews

 Depending on the state you live in, you may need to have uninsured motorist coverage on your car insurance policy.
 Other states do no require the coverage.

 Getting into an accident is never great.
 Getting into one where the at-fault driver has little to no insurance is even worse.
-Thankfully, uninsured motorist coverage can help pay for expenses for you—and even for your passengers—if the car accident is caused by a driver without any liability car insurance at all, without enough liability insurance, or if their insurer denies coverage.
+Thankfully, uninsured motorist coverage can help pay for expenses for you—and your passengers—if the car accident is caused by a driver without any liability car insurance at all, without enough liability insurance, or if their insurer denies coverage.

 If you get into an incident with an at-fault driver who doesn’t have auto insurance to help pay for the damage or medical bills they caused, having uninsured motorist insurance (UM) on your policy can help make sure you’re protected.
 Some states might require motorists to have liability coverage in their automobile insurance plans.
 UM comes in two optional add-ons for your policy.